G-Core/product-documentation/documentation/waap/waf-policies/anti-automation-and-bot-protection.md

 Challenge or block requests from automated sessions.
 Automated clients are usually bots looking to hack, spam, spy, or generally compromise your website.
 Activating this rule will detect these types of requests and force human interaction.

-❗️ You can review a list of known bots and allow or block their activity within the <a href="https://gcore.com/docs/waap/waf-policies/behavioral-waf" target="_blank">common automated services</a> ruleset.
+You can review a list of known bots and allow or block their activity within the common automated services ruleset.
 Learn more about enabling and troubleshooting WAF bot protection in <a href="https://gcore.com/docs/waap/bot-protection/" target="_blank">our dedicated guide</a>.

 ### Headless browsers